 Ukraine is a country located in Eastern Europe.
 It is bordered by countries including Belarus, Poland, Slovakia, Hungary, Romania and Moldova and has a coastline along the Sea of Azov and the Black Sea.
 The country is best known for its amazing landscape, well-preserved culture and most importantly, its architecture.

 The population of Ukraine is composed of several ethnicities, including Ukrainian, Russian, Romanian, Belarusian, Crimean Tatar, Bulgarian, Hungarian, Polish, Jewish, Pontic Greeks and others.
 The country’s cuisine is a combination of several cooking traditions of the locals of Ukraine, which tends to be one of the biggest and most populated countries in Europe.

 Most Popular Ukrainian Dishes

 The cuisine of Ukraine is deeply influenced by the rich dark soil (chernozem), which is the main source of its ingredients.
-Traditional Ukrainian dishes can be seen being prepared by using a complex heating process that involves frying or boiling the ingredients first, and then stewing or baking them.
+Traditional Ukrainian dishes are often prepared using a complex heating process that involves frying or boiling the ingredients first, and then stewing or baking them.
 This method is considered to be the most typical element of Ukrainian cuisine.

 Borscht, the popular beet soup, is considered to be the staple and national dish of the country.
 Other commonly consumed dishes include varenyky (boiled dumplings similar to pierogi) and a kind of cabbage roll also called holubtsi.
 Below are some of the most commonly consumed traditional dishes in Ukraine.